Part of the Swift Title Loans chain · locations

 Swift Title Loans is best suited for Memphis vehicle owners who need fast access to cash and cannot qualify for conventional credit products due to poor credit or past bankruptcy.
 The main caveat is that the website discloses no rate or fee information, which is a significant red flag for any title loan — a product category already known for high APRs and repossession risk.
 Borrowers should obtain a full written disclosure of all costs before proceeding.

-• Memphis-area borrowers who own a vehicle outright and need cash the same day
+• Memphis-area borrowers who own a vehicle outright and are comparing same-day claims

 • Borrowers with poor credit scores or prior bankruptcies who have been denied elsewhere